The winners are announced!

 We are gearing up now for our 2019 competition, expected to launch in Term 2 to give schools more time to get their responses in.
 If you have any questions about the 2018 or the 2019 competition, email email@example.com.

-Students were judged on how well their response:
+Students will be judged on how well their response:

 - Identifies a challenge and outlines the processes that have led to/caused that challenge in the local area